ehsan11100/AdGuard/Configuration.md

     - `port` — DNS server port to listen on.
     - `statistics_interval` - time interval for statistics (in days)
   - **Protection settings**
-    - `protection_enabled` — Whether any kind of filtering and protection should be done, when off it works as a plain dns forwarder.
+    - `protection_enabled` — whether any kind of filtering and protection should be preformed.  **Since v0.107.0** it doesn't affect the rules with `$dnsrewrite` modifier and other rewrites, including those taken from the operating system's hosts file.
-    - `filtering_enabled` — Filtering of DNS requests based on filter lists.
+    - `filtering_enabled` — whether filtering of DNS requests based on rule lists should be performed.
     - `blocking_mode` — Specifies how to block DNS requests. "nxdomain" (default): respond with NXDOMAIN status; "null_ip": respond with the unspecified IP address (0.0.0.0); or "custom_ip": respond with `blocking_ipv4` or `blocking_ipv6`.
     - `blocking_ipv4` - IP address to be returned for a blocked A request if `blocking_mode` is set to `custom_ip`
     - `blocking_ipv6` - IP address to be returned for a blocked AAAA request if `blocking_mode` is set to `custom_ip`